 Once your plugin code is saved, you can try it out locally with the following command:

-plugin-name.js.
-Upload this file as a public Twilio Assets file to be used the next time you load into your hosted Flex instance.
+This will publish your plugin as a Private Asset that is accessible by the Functions & Assets API and can be used the next time you load your hosted Flex instance.